ZOX: History

 Two founding members of ZOX met while students at Brown University, soon after rapidly growing their fanbase through traditional grassroots methods and energetic live shows.
 Their debut album, Take Me Home, was released in 2003, launching the band on a 300-show-a-year tour schedule, split between the U.S. and Europe.
-According to the band's tour page, they have opened for or toured with bands such including The Black Eyed Peas, O.A.R. and Rusted Root.
+According to the band's tour page, they have opened for or toured with bands such including The Black Eyed Peas, O.A.R. and Rusted Root..
+In 2003, the band won the local Providence, RI Alternative Rock Station, WBRU Annual Rock Hunt.
+That same year they performed at the WBRU Summer Concert Series opening for Guster.

 In 2005, ZOX released a second album titled The Wait, which was listed on the Billboard Magazine Internet Album Charts in 7th position between The Black Eyed Peas and Coldplay.
 The Wait, in addition to selling 2,700 albums nationwide in its debut week, was also the top selling album in Rhode Island.
 The single "Can't Look Down" was featured on the 2006 Bionicle Free the Band website, along with songs from the Undertones, Damone, Over It, and others; it also appeared on MTV's The Real World: Key West, "Road Rules", and in the ski films Snow Gods and Michael Moore's "Slacker Uprising".
 "The Wait" charted at No. 38 on CMJ charts with 153 Stations adding the disc (Spring 2008).
+The second single, played mostly on local station WBRU, was "Carolyn".
+Later that year they played the Annual WBRU Birthday Bash with Story of the Year, Thirty Second to Mars, Morningwood and fellow WBRU Rock Hunt winners Sasquatch and the Sick-a-Billys.